CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Related work

+\textbf{Video Captioning.} The ``pre-training and fine-tuning'' paradigm is commonly used from the very first neural-network-based methods \cite{venugopalan2015sequence,venugopalan2015translating} to the present day.
+Recent focuses in video captioning include but not limited to (1) learning fine-grained representation via graph neural models \cite{pan2020spatio,zhang2020object,chen2021motion} or hierarchical encoders \cite{yang2021visual}, (2) distilling knowledge mutually \cite{lin2021augmented} or from external models \cite{zhang2020object}, and (3) introducing new paradigms like non-autoregressive captioning \cite{yang2021non,liu2021o2na} and open-book captioning \cite{zhang2021open}.
+However, recent advanced methods pay less attention to the effect of pre-training models, suffering from potential performance bottleneck.

 \textbf{Vision-Language Pre-training (VLP).} Unlike single-modal understanding, VLP aims to bridge vision and language by modeling their interactions.
-Generally, existing VLP methods can be categorized into two groups: (1) learning vision-language representations \cite{sun2019videobert,tan2019lxmert,lu2019vilbert,li2020unicoder,chen2020uniter,zhu2020actbert,li2020oscar,li2020hero,huo2021wenlan,DBLP:conf/icml/KimSK21,yu2021ernie,lei2021less} and (2) learning visual representations from natural language supervision \cite{DBLP:conf/icml/RadfordKHRGASAM21,desai2021virtex,DBLP:conf/icml/JiaYXCPPLSLD21,sariyildiz2020learning}.
+Generally, existing VLP methods can be categorized into two groups: (1) learning vision-language joint representations \cite{sun2019videobert,li2020oscar,li2020hero,DBLP:conf/icml/KimSK21,liu2021dimbert} and (2) learning visual representations from natural language supervision \cite{DBLP:conf/icml/RadfordKHRGASAM21,desai2021virtex,sariyildiz2020learning}.
 For the former, a deep cross-modal Transformer\cite{vaswani2017attention} is usually used to fuse multi-modal inputs and learn contextualized features.
-Among the latter, CLIP \cite{sariyildiz2020learning} drew great attention because of its strong zero-shot transfer ability.
-Most recently, some works proposed to apply CLIP to different scenarios \cite{galatolo2021generating,luo2021clip4clip,shen2021much}.
-Closely related to our work is the approach of \cite{shen2021much}, which has shown the performance advantage of using CLIP in image captioning.
-The key difference is that we analyze what leads to the performance boost.
+Among the latter, CLIP \cite{DBLP:conf/icml/RadfordKHRGASAM21} drew great attention because of its strong zero-shot transfer ability.
+Unlike the focused tasks in recent works \cite{luo2021clip4clip,shen2021much}, we analyze the effect of CLIP on video captioning.